 It is best to work with your naturopathic doctor to determine the best supplements for you.
 A few basic ones include:

-- High-Dose Probiotic: With each new research paper that comes out about probiotics, the evidence becomes stronger and stronger that using it during pregnancy is a very wise idea.
+High-Dose Probiotic: With each new research paper that comes out about probiotics, the evidence becomes stronger and stronger that using it during pregnancy is a very wise idea.
 In fact, it can do so many wonderful for things for baby's immune system, your immune system and also ward of GBS positive status at the end of pregnancy.
-I have been using NFH ProBio SAP for most of my pregnancy, and then switched to
+I have been using NFH ProBio SAP for most of my pregnancy, and then switched to NFH Recovery SAP in my third trimester to prepare for my GBS swab.

 There are a lot of wonderful supplements that can be used to help with a number of common pregnancy ailments – morning sickness, yeast infections, UTIs, headaches, restless legs, gestational diabetes, etc.